-Here’s another look at what you might have missed out on in our recent training…
+Here’s another look at what you might have missed out on in our recent agent training…

-Our monthly Q&A with an industry leader featured an absolute rock star producer who has written millions of dollars of life insurance and sold and started multiple agencies.
-To the average producer, he’s kind of a big deal!
+Our monthly Q&A with an industry leader featured a top producer who has written millions of dollars in annual premiums of life insurance and sold and started multiple insurance agencies.
+To the average insurance producer, he’s kind of a big deal!
 But, in all seriousness he highlighted some great points and reinforced some of the basic tactics many insurance producers often forget.

 John addressed not only how he has written millions of dollars in life insurance using this strategy but how he has managed to set himself up for acquisition three separate times.
 It was great listening to his story and I’m sure many of the attendees were shaking their heads thinking, “If he can do it, I can do it!”